jonascarpay/apecs/examples/Shmup.md

 using `cmap`.

-An important thing to be aware of is that in apecs, there is no such thing as destroying/deleting/removing an /entity/.
-Instead, you can only destroy /components/, and if you want to get rid of an entity entirely, you often need to destroy each of its components individually.
+An important thing to be aware of is that in apecs, there is no such thing as destroying/deleting/removing an /Entity/.
+Instead, you can only destroy /Components/, and if you want to get rid of an Entity entirely, you often need to destroy each of its Components individually.

-Our mapped function will have type `(Target, Position, Velocity) -> Maybe (Target, Position, Velocity)`. `Maybe` represent optionality, on the left-hand side it represents a read that might fail, on the right-hand side it is a write that can also delete a component.
-If we return a `Just c`, `c` gets written as normal, but when we return `Nothing`, those same components will be deleted instead.
+Our mapped function will have type `(Target, Position, Velocity) -> Maybe (Target, Position, Velocity)`. `Maybe` represent optionality, on the left-hand side it represents a read that might fail, on the right-hand side it is a write that can also delete a Component.
+If we return a `Just c`, `c` gets written as normal, but when we return `Nothing`, those same Components will be deleted instead.

 ``` haskell
 clearTargets :: System' ()